lewoudar/scalpel/docs/static-spider.md

 method which returns only the first element of the list.

 Now that we have all these items, you probably want to store them somewhere and do further processing after.
-You can choose whatever you want to store the data, a relational database, a NoSQL database, cloud services, etc.. scalpel does not bother you to do want you want with your data, but for our example we will store the scraped items in a file using some scalpel utilities.
+You can choose whatever you want to store the data, a relational database, a NoSQL database, cloud services, etc.. pyscalpel does not bother you to do want you want with your data, but for our example we will store the scraped items in a file using some pyscalpel utilities.

-First of all, scalpel comes with a handy [Configuration](api.md#configuration) object to store many settings related to our spider.
+First of all, pyscalpel comes with a handy [Configuration](api.md#configuration) object to store many settings related to our spider.
 A particular interesting one is `backup_filename` which allows to declare a filename where the scraped items will be written.